music-encoding/guidelines/_guidelines-v3/11-editTrans/01-edittransAbbrev.md

 MEI offers methods for marking abbreviations in prose, as in the following example:

-{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample207.xml" valid="true" %}
+{% include plainExample.html example="examples/editTrans/editTrans-sample207.xml" valid="true" version=page.version %}

 or abbreviations in the music itself, as in the following example:

-{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample208.xml" valid="true" %}
+{% include plainExample.html example="examples/editTrans/editTrans-sample208.xml" valid="true" version=page.version %}